What should we do when every decision is a tough decision?

 In crisis, empathy will prove a critical competitive advantage for any leader.
 Authenticity is important at all times but in situations of heightened sensitivity, there’s a premium on it.
 According to studies carried out by Development Dimensions International (DDI), empathy is the biggest single leadership skill needed to drive loyalty, engagement and innovation.
 Dianne Crampton at Gonzaga University found that “Empathy is a universal team value that promotes high commitment and cooperation” (Fast Company, 2018).
 Empathy from leaders requires perspective.
 When every day feels like the next, how are we finding time to recharge and separate emotion from fact?

 Ron argues that COVID-19 has taken away leaders’ natural calibration time.
-While plane travel or time commuting may have served as an opportunity to synthesise multiple data points and frequently changing data sets, today we need to carve out “big picture” time with a lighter footprint.
+While plane travel or time commuting may have served as an opportunity to synthesize multiple data points and frequently changing data sets, today we need to carve out “big picture” time with a lighter footprint.
 For example, taking a walk without your device in tow, or listening to music that provides a sense of space.
 Working from home, blurred lines and back-to-back zoom schedules will lead to information overload.
 “Leadership is a lonely role,” says Ron.
 We each need to rely on our personal cabinet – a circle of experts who bring diverse perspectives – and trust our own judgment.
 The critical questions to ask ourselves?
 “What do I know in my gut?
 What is the current data telling me?
 How can I turn this into a positive action?”

 Formulate a strategy.